Agw-a/Agw-a/README.md

 - 😊 Pronouns: She/Her
 - 🌱 Current: Studying at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.
-- 🌱 I’m currently learning JavaScript, Reactjs, Ruby and Python.
+- 🌱 I’m currently learning JavaScript, and Reactj.
 - 😊 I’m open to working on open source projects, hackathons, internships, and entry-level opportunities.
 - 💼 Job interests:  Front-End Engineer, or UI Engineer (Intern or Junior level).
 - 📫 You can contact me by emailing me at elizabeth.o.agwa@gmail.com.